thm-mni-ii/sea/docs/choice-dictionary.md

 ```
 <br>

-ChoiceDictionaryIterator
+Iterator
 ===

-A ChoiceDictionaryIterator is used to iterate through all bits set to 1 in a choice dictionary.
+An Iterator is used to iterate through all bits set to 1 in a choice dictionary.
-It supports the so-called *more* operation that returns true if the choice dictionary contains more bits set to 1, aswell as the *next* operation that returns the index of the next arbitrary bit.
+It supports the so-called *more* operation that returns true if the choice dictionary contains more bits set to 1, aswell as the *next* operation that returns the index of the next arbitrary bit.<br>
+If there are changes made to the choice dictionary during the iteration process, the iterator may return wrong results.

 ## Operations
-* init: Initializes the ChoiceDictionaryIterator.
+* init: Initializes the Iterator.
 * more: Returns true if there are more bits set to 1.
 * next: Returns the next arbitrary bit position that is set to 1.